gohugoio/hugo/content/en/templates/taxonomy-templates.md

 ## List content with the same taxonomy term

-If you are using a taxonomy for something like a series of posts, you can list individual pages associated with the same taxonomy.
-This is also a quick and dirty method for showing related content:
+If you are using a taxonomy for something like a series of posts, you can list individual pages associated with the same term.
+For example:

-### Example: showing content in same series

 ```go-html-template
 <ul>